JFCHJ95/JFCHJ95/README.md

 "- ⚡ Quick bio:": "I am a multifunctional person, eager to keep learning about the huge world of programming."

-"- 🔭 I’m currently working on": "JRTEC dedicated to software developmentr"
+"- 🔭 I’m currently working on": "JRTEC dedicated to software development"

 "- 🌱 I’m currently learning": "python, linux and the structure for software design"